Update: This review is the the iPad Pro 12.9-inch 2018 version. For the latest iPad Pro, check out our review of the iPad Pro 11-inch (M1, 2021).

 You won’t find a 3.5mm headphone jack on the iPad Pro 12.9, though you will appreciate its four speakers that deliver impressive sound from both ends of the tablet.
 The best solution to having personalised audio on the go, according to Apple?
 AirPods, of course.

 Also missing is the Touch ID home button, as authentication now happens through Face ID via the front-facing TrueDepth camera.
-We found unlocking the iPad via Face ID less problematic compared to our iPhone XS Max, mainly because the iPad isn’t moving around so much for false positives of our face.
-Animoji and Meemoji are just bonuses.
+We found unlocking the iPad via Face ID less problematic compared to an iPhone, mainly because the iPad isn’t moving around so much for false positives of our face.
+Animoji and Memoji are bonuses.

 iPad Pro 12.9 (2018): Should you buy it?

 This is the iPad Pro to buy simply because of its tremendous size – if you can afford it and make room for it in your life.
-It has an immersive 12.9-inch display, cleverly designed Apple Pencil Gen 2, and constantly evolving apps – and it all connects in a way that no other graphic tablet does in 2019.
+It has an immersive 12.9-inch display, cleverly designed second-generation Apple Pencil, and constantly evolving apps – and it all connects in a way that no other graphic tablet does.